 How Parents Income Affects Private Student Loan Approval

-Q: If I am still considered a dependent of my parents on their taxes, will their income have an effect on how much money I can get in private student loans for college?
+Q: If I am still considered a dependent on my parents’ taxes, will their income affect how much I can borrow in private student loans?

 The Impact of a Cosigner’s Financial Profile